So your dog needs his teeth cleaned. The question is, how much will it cost?

-And most importantly, you must understand that these procedures do not treat the areas below the gumline, where most of the serious periodontal disease occurs.
+And most importantly, you must understand that an anesthesia-free dental cleaning will not treat the areas below the gum line, where most of the serious periodontal disease occurs.
 In fact, the American Veterinary Dental College does not recommend anesthesia-free dental cleanings for this very reason.

-The anesthesia-free route is likely better than not having your dog’s teeth cleaned, but a traditional deep-cleaning will generally be the preferred option.
+The anesthesia-free route is likely better than not having your dog’s teeth cleaned, but a traditional deeper cleaning will generally be better than a super simple cleaning.

 Just discuss the issue with your vet if you are considering this approach.
 Your vet may be willing to perform this type of procedure personally or to refer you to another veterinary professional who will.